 Each year the children decide upon their class charter/ rules and the rights associated with these.
 All the children contribute to drawing this up with their class teacher/s.

 Children have many opportunities for their voices to be heard.
-We have a school council which meets regularly to discuss issues raised in class council meetings.
+We have a school council which meets regularly to discuss issues raised in pupil voice assemblies.
 The council has its own budget and is able to genuinely effect change within the school.
-Two of the three council members for each year group are voted in by their class.

 Children have an annual questionnaire with which they are able to put forward their views about the school.